 What are the global perspectives on a education career?

 Choosing the right concentration within an online education degree program in West Virginia depends on your career goals and interests.
-Popular concentrations include Curriculum and Instruction, Educational Leadership, and Special Education.
-According to the West Virginia Higher Education Policy Commission, programs often align with state licensure requirements, which is crucial if you aim to work in public schools.
+Common concentrations include curriculum and instruction, special education, educational leadership, and reading or literacy.
+According to the West Virginia Higher Education Policy Commission, these specialties address key state educational needs, particularly in rural and underserved areas.
+Look for programs that align with West Virginia's teacher licensure requirements if you plan to teach in public schools.
+Also consider concentrations with growing job prospects; for example, educational leadership roles in West Virginia are expected to grow by 8% through 2030 as reported by the U.S. Bureau of Labor Statistics.

 See What Experts Have To Say About Studying Education